sheetdb/slate/source/includes/_restful_api.md

 Update row(s) for given column and value.
 Similar to <a href="#get-search"># GET - Search</a> you must specify a key (column name) and value to find.
 Any rows that match the condition will be updated.

-`PATCH` requests will update only values passed in data object.
+Requests will update only values passed in data object.

-`PUT` requests will update entire row - some fields might get emptied.

 It returns count of updated rows.